indrabasak/blockchain-noobchain/README.md

 **Hashcash** is the **Proof of Work** used by Bitcoin.

+A blockchain **wallet** is a digital wallet that allows users to manage crypto-currencies such as bitcoin.
+Coin ownership in a blockchain is transferred as transactions.
+Every participant in a blockchain has a unique address for sending and receiving crypto-currencies.

 Noobchain Example 1
 ====================

 ![](./img/blockchain.svg)

-Noobchain example includes the following:
+Noobchain example one includes the following:

 - A simple block (`Block.java`) containing `previous block's hash`, its own `hash`, and simple `data`.